sajal1123/project-3-crime-analyst-s/README.md

 1. People in their prime tend to have more crashes
 2. There are more crashes in summer than winter
 3. Bad driving conditions lead to more crashes
+4. The Downtown area has more crashes than other areas.

 ## Data Preprocessing
 The Traffic_Crashes_Medium dataset is the most important one for our analysis.
-It contains important information about the crashes such as the age, injuries, weather condition, hour, day, month, time, physical condition of the driver, whether there was a road defect or not, etc. The following screen grabs contain the relevant statistics that describe this dataset.
+It contains important information about the crashes such as the age, injuries, weather condition, hour, day, month, time, physical condition of the driver, whether there was a road defect or not, etc. The following screen grab contains the relevant statistics that describe this dataset.
+Below is a screenshot of the dataset from Project 2.

 ![Columns](./markdown%20pics/columns.png)

+We converted this data to a json file using Pandas and used the json data for our analysis.

 ## Plotting the Data

 ## 1. Static Plots
-To begin, we plotted the frequency of crashes by month.
+In Project 2, we had plotted the frequency of crashes by month.

 ![Crashes per month](./markdown%20pics/crashes_per_month.png)